 [R&K's foodporn series features great dishes and storytelling from around America and beyond.
-Other dispatches in the series: technicolor tacos at Tito's in LA, In-and-Out's Double-Double Animal Style, or chicken liver in Louisville.
-Those and more on our Plates of the Union page.]
+Other dispatches in the series: technicolor tacos at Tito's in LA, In-and-Out's Tito's electric tacos, or chicken liver in Louisville.]

 Short of dipping Giada De Laurentiis in a vat of tomato sauce, this is the lowest-hanging food-porn fruit of all, the In-N-Out Double-Double Animal Style, the wet dream of any properly-reared Californian.

 My first memories of the Double-Double begin on that long, bleak stretch of California asphalt known as Highway 5, a strip of diabolical pavement whose eye-gouging monotony is interrupted just twice in the 400 miles between San Francisco and Los Angeles, first by the cow-fart factories surrounding Harris Ranch, and second by the Grapevine, the mountain gateway to Southern California, a muscular announcement that meant In-N-Out was near.
 My family measured the distance between the Bay Area and LA with our noses: first there was methane, later the funk of rendered beef fat.
 (Only later did I learn that Harris Ranch is in fact one of In-N-Out’s largest beef suppliers…the circle of life).
 With only boiled ham and a grandmother’s love waiting for me on the other end of the drive-thru, those cheeseburger pit-stops were my first moments of joy on the road.